 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 “The Listening Ear” enables pupils to voice their concerns and share their opinions.
 In addition to this, the children have an annual questionnaire with which they are able to put forward their views about the school.

 The Rule of Law

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our online safety and RHSE lessons.

 The children are proactive in raising money for local and national charities, taking a lead with initiatives.